Table of Contents:

 What Is the Difference Between Virtual and Augmented Reality?

 Although VR and AR are often used interchangeably, they're very different technologies.
-Here are the key differences between the two:
+Key differences include:

 Because VR has more technical limitations, AR is often more suitable for field use.
 However, neither technology is truly hands-free, which can make completing hands-on tasks more difficult.
 A solution that combines the two is best for those situations.